 This site provides computer users and system administrators with the tools and information they need to secure their systems.

-The Office of Institutional Assessment is responsible for assessment and reporting on student learning and academic programs, including academic program review, support unit review, general education, and State Council of Higher Education for Virginia (SCHEV) learning competencies.
+The Office of Institutional Assessment is responsible for assessment and reporting on student learning and academic programs, including academic program review, support unit review, the Mason Core (formerly general education), and State Council of Higher Education for Virginia (SCHEV) learning competencies.
 OIA conducts student and alumni surveys, and supports department and program assessment activities.
-Links to institutional reports, MATS, workshops, and assessment resources.
+Links to institutional reports, Tk20 assessment planning and reporting, workshops, and assessment resources.

 The Office of Institutional Research and Reporting (IRR) serves as the official source of university data.
 The IRR website contains both current and historical data published by IRR.
 Some of the commonly requested data available on the website include: student and course enrollment reports, degrees conferred reports, program level information to support academic program reviews, faculty and staff statistics, course ratings, Unit Profiles of academic units, the Common Data Set, and the Factbook.

-The Intellectual Property Law Society promotes the study of intellectual property law at the School of Law.
+The Intellectual Property Law Society promotes the study of intellectual property law at the George Mason University’s Antonin Scalia Law School.
 Conferences, seminars, and speakers programs allow members to explore issues related to intellectual property law and career opportunities within the field.

 An independent appraisal activity established within the organization to examine and evaluate the adequacy and effectiveness of its activities as a service to the organization.

 This website contains information about the Office of International Programs and Services, which a resource for international students at Mason, including immunization requirements, events and news, and links.

 The International Travel website, maintained by Safety, Emergency, and Enterprise Risk Management, provides resources to students, faculty, and staff who plan to travel or may plan to travel abroad to potentially hazardous locations.
 The website also provides information on international travel insurance.